Reigate: Early history

 The former name Cherchefelle suggests that the most recent period of permanent settlement in Reigate began in Anglo-Saxon times.
 The main settlement is thought to have been located in the area of the parish church, to the east of the modern centre, although much of the population was probably thinly dispersed around the parish.
-Excavations in Church Street in the late 1970s uncovered a Saxon glass jar and remains of a skeleton of uncertain age, but archaeological evidence from the Anglo-Saxon period elsewhere in the town is sparse.
+Excavations in Church Street in the late 1970s uncovered a Saxon glass jar and remains of a skeleton of uncertain age, but archaeological evidence from this period elsewhere in the town is sparse.